 - Tug on ear lobes.

 - Repeat steps 1-8 using the Geranium essential oil.
-(For emotional balance)
+(Only if there is an emotional attachment to the hearing loss.)

 - The recipient should hold the bottle just below the nostril and inhale deeply. (at least 3 times on each side).
 Holding the bottle is another connection to the oil.